 - Employees feel empowered to share their feedback…on their own terms, and when they’re interested in sharing it

-- The organization is prepared to follow up on employee feedback using specific tracking features available with Qualtrics
+- The organisation is prepared to follow up on employee feedback using specific tracking features

-- It democratizes data by allowing employees themselves to prioritize the changes they think will work best for customers
+- It democratises data by allowing employees themselves to prioritise the actionable insights they think will work best for customers

-2. Using the intranet to meet employees in the moment
+2. Using the company intranet to meet employees in the moment

-Intranets are something most of us deal with on a day-to-day basis.
-And many of us have spent too much time struggling to find the information we need.
+Intranets are something most of us use on a day-to-day basis.
+And many of us spend too much time struggling to find the information we need.

-We worked with one company that heard in its annual employee engagement survey that limited access to resources and the right information was really hindering employees’ productivity.
+One company we worked with heard through its annual employee engagement survey that employees’ productivity was being severely hindered by limited access to resources and the right information.

-In other words, there was a pop-up window when an employee had been on a page for a certain amount of time or been through a certain number of pages.
-And on that pop up were just a couple of very brief questions about whether or not they were able to find the resources that they needed.
-If not, the organization could take the feedback and make specific changes as to how their employee intranet is organized.
+On that pop up were a couple of very brief questions about whether or not they were able to find the resources that they needed.
+If not, the organisation could take the feedback and make specific changes to how their employee intranet is organised.